civetweb/civetweb/docs/UserManual.md

         echo "Hello World!\n";
         ?>

-- Civetweb fails to start.
-If Civetweb exits immediately when started, this usually indicates a syntax error in the configuration file (named `civetweb.conf` by default) or the command-line arguments.
+- CivetWeb fails to start.
+If CivetWeb exits immediately when started, this usually indicates a syntax error in the configuration file (named `CivetWeb.conf` by default) or the command-line arguments.
-  Syntax checking is omitted from Civetweb to keep its size low.
+  Syntax checking is omitted from CivetWeb to keep its size low.
 However, the Manual should be of help.
 Note: the syntax changes from time to time, so updating the config file might be necessary after executable update.

 - Embedding with OpenSSL on Windows might fail because of calling convention.
-  To force Civetweb to use `__stdcall` convention, add `/Gz` compilation flag in Visual Studio compiler.
+  To force CivetWeb to use `__stdcall` convention, add `/Gz` compilation flag in Visual Studio compiler.